40843245/PHP/basics/array/array.md

 #### Explanation of Example Code

-Here is an example to illustrate unpacking in array
+Here is an example to illustrate unpacking in array.

 It should output (in Windows environment, slightly difference in Docker container)